angeleanne-enriquez/angeleanne-enriquez/README.md

 # <p align=center> ⁺₊⋆ Welcome to my GitHub! ⁺₊⋆

 ## ⁺₊⋆ About Me ⁺₊⋆
-- third-year college student @ Stevens Institute of Technology
-- CS major + data visualization minor
+𖤓 third-year college student @ Stevens Institute of Technology 𖤓 CS major + data visualization minor
-- concentration in AI/ML, data analysis, and web dev
+𖤓 concentrating in AI/ML, data analysis, and web dev
-- still discovering what industry I want to work in! open for anything
-- looking for an internship next summer
+𖤓 still discovering what industry I want to work in!
+Open for anything 𖤓 looking for an internship next summer

 <!--
 **angeleanne-enriquez/angeleanne-enriquez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.